Robert-van-Engelen/Forth500/manual.md

 | `." ..."`  | ( -- )              | displays the string, can only be used in colon definitions
 | `.( ...)`  | ( -- )              | displays the string immediately, even when compiling

-All strings contain 8-bit characters, including special characters.
+Strings contain 8-bit characters, including special characters.

 The string constants created with `S"` and `S\"` are compiled to code when used in colon definitions.
 Otherwise, the string is stored in a temporary internal